jelmerp/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a computational evolutionary biologist, currently working as a postdoc studying diversification of Madagascar's mouse lemurs using genomic data, in [Anne Yoder's lab](http://yoderlab.org/) at Duke University.
-Previously, I've worked on sympatric speciation and admixture in Cameroon crater lake cichlids at UNC Chapel Hill.
-My PhD research at Uppsala Universy in Sweden dove into coloration genetics and speciation genomics in crows.
+I am a computational evolutionary biologist, currently using genomic data to study diversification of Madagascar's mouse lemurs in [Anne Yoder's lab](http://yoderlab.org/) at Duke University.
+Previously, I've worked on sympatric speciation and admixture in Cameroon crater lake cichlids, and on coloration genetics and speciation genomics in European crows.
+See my [Research](/research/) and [Publications](/publication/) pages for more details.

 In my free time, I like to head outside to play soccer and most of all to go birding --- locally and all across the world (see my [Birding](/birding/) page).